MariusRatzka/awesome-computer-generated-images/README.md

  <br><b>Duration: 12 weeks( 8–10 hours per week)</b>
 <br>

+[Essentials of USD in Omniverse](https://courses.nvidia.com/courses/course-v1:DLI+S-OV-05+V1/). , by Nvidia Deep Learning Institute.
+You'll learn about data modeling using Prims, attributes, relationships, and custom schemas and composition for scene assembly and collaboration.

+[Develop, Customize, and Publish in Omniverse With Extensions](https://courses.nvidia.com/courses/course-v1:DLI+S-OV-02+V1/) , by Nvidia Deep Learning Institute.
+Upon completion, you will be able to create and share your own custom Extension with the Omniverse community.

 ["Computer Graphics"](https://www.udemy.com/course/computer_graphics_subject/) by Shrinath Pai.
 This course is designed to meet the requirement of a Diploma / UG / PG Computer Science / Application Students.